Alicepinch/everything-vegan/README.md

 ## UX

-The UX goal of this website is for users to
+The UX goal of this website is to build a fun, easy to use website for users to view Vegan recipes all in one place.
+The target audience for this website is anyone who is vegan/vegetarian/exploring veganism who wants to discover or share new recipes with others.
+All users should be able to view the recipes that have been shared on the website, however if a user creates an account then they will be have added features where they can share and edit their own recipes to the website.
+Therefore, another goal for this website was to insure the interface was easy to use for users who create an account to create, update,read and delete recipes and their account.

 <details><summary>User Stories</summary>
 <p>